ward/run/_drafts/2022-01-23-heatmap-update.md

   in the off case that we decide to head to the coast for a weekend, I will suggest going to an area I have not yet completed.
 Might as well.
 - **Blob**.
 Not a specific focus, but I am sure I will sometimes just feel like biking to the edges and do a random long run.
+Some desire to connect to Mechelen and to Tervuren, as well as making Opwijk-Affligem and Dworp-Waterloo connections.
 - **Pennsylvania**.
 We should be able to start heading over more regularly again, so I expect I will continue connecting parts and expanding the blob there.
 Mainly I want to connect my main blob to the Downingtown-Marsh Creek